BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > Define Zone of Trust = AWS Account or AWS Organization.
 Access outside zone of trusts => findings

 in the "Access Analyzer" section of <cloud>IAM</cloud>, we <kbd>Create Analyzer</kbd>, we need new role to execute the report, and we can add optional tags. the resulting report shows the users which can be accessed from outside the account, what kind of access is allowed (read, write), and how is the resource shared (like bucket access policy). for each finding we can either approve that this is the intended behavior, or take steps to mitigate it and limit the public access. then we can <kbd>rescan</kbd> the finding to make sure it's no longer the issue.\
-We can create rules to auto archieve findings.
+We can create rules to auto achieve findings.
 </details>

 ### Identity Federation with SAML & Cognito